spectralcode/OCTproZ/paper/paper.md

 # 2. Basic overview of OCTproZ

 OCTproZ performs live signal processing and visualization of OCT data.
 It is written in C++, uses the cross-platform application framework Qt for the GUI and utilizes Nvidia’s computer unified device architecture (CUDA) for GPU parallel computing.
-A screenshot of the application can be seen in Fig. \ref{fig:screenshot}
+A screenshot of the application can be seen in Fig. \ref{fig:screenshot}.

  ![Screenshot of OCTproZ v1.0.
 Processing settings visible in the left panel can be changed before processing is started or while processing is in progress.
 Processed data is live visualized in 2D as cross sectional images (B-scan and en face view) and in 3D as interactive volume rendering.
 The live view shows a piece of wood with a couple layers of tape and a laser burned hole. \label{fig:screenshot}](figures/20191122_screenshot3d.png)